qdrant/api-reference/README.md

 # Qdrant API Documentation

-This repo contains the configuration files for the Qdrant's API documentation.
+This repo contains the configuration files for Qdrant's API documentation.
 The documentation is built using Fern.

-Click [here](https://qdrant.docs.buildwithfern.com/api-reference) to see the generated website.
+The website is available at [api.qdrant.tech](https://api.qdrant.tech/).

 ## What does this repo contain?